Interface In Java Interview Questions

 }

-In this article, we will cover some of the interview questions with their justification on Java 8 interface.
-These are most frequently asked interview question from OOPS concepts
+In this article, we will cover some of the interview questions with their justification for the Java 8 interface.
+These are the most frequently asked interview questions from OOPS concepts

 Java 8 Interface Interview Questions